tfeb/tfeb-lisp-tools/README.md

 7. (all the other path specifications);
 8. (equivalent desperation searches, trying downcase and upcase variants as before, a total of 6 more searches).

-### Package, module, features
+### Package, module, feature
-Everything below is exported from `org.tfeb.tools.require-module`.  `:org.tfeb.tools.require-module` will also be present in both `*modules*` and `*features*` once this module is loaded -- the latter helps a lot with conditionals in init files.
+Everything below is exported from `org.tfeb.tools.require-module`.  `:org.tfeb.tools.require-module` will also be present in both `*modules*` and `*features*` once this module is loaded – the latter helps a lot with conditionals in init files.

 ### Requiring and locating modules
-`require-module` will search for and requiire modules.
+**`require-module`** will search for and `require` modules.
 It has one mandatory argument which is the module name, and a number of keyword arguments:

 - `verbose` will cause it to tell you what it's doing, default `nil`;
 - `test` specifies the comparison function to use for module names, by default `#'string=` which is the right default;